 "Sir, I think you'd better come downstairs.
 John Watson's just turned himself in."

 "What?
 You mean to say he's downstairs?"
 Lestrade got up.
 "Where's Sherlock?"

 "We don't know.
 John's asked for you, and he won't talk to anyone else."

 It was hardly a surprise that John wouldn't talk to Donovan, anyway.
-Lestrade went down to the front foyer where DS Lucy Parnell met him.
+Lestrade went down to the front foyer where Sergeant Lucy Parnell met him.
 Good officer, Parnell.
 A lot easier to get along with than Donovan.
 Less mouth.

 "Sir, John Watson," she said.

 "Interview room four.
 Not in a good way, sir."